Big dreams, blunts, and guns: The strangest music movies ever made

 While the film certainly makes sense for Wright’s blatant audiophilia, it’s still an unexpected move from the director and certainly a strange one.
 Most fans were probably hoping for another Simon Pegg and Nick Frost starring vehicle to turn the Cornetto Trilogy into a franchise or something along those lines.

 Strange though the film certainly sounds, at this point it can’t be anywhere near as weird as the strangest music movies ever made.
 Here’s our ranking of the nine most batsh** crazy music films we’ve ever seen.
+Check out some of the best movies about music of all time.

 9. Frank (2014)